nerone-davanti-al-corpo-di-agrippina

 The Praetorian Guard expected Claudius to rule as a figurehead but he surprised everyone, turning out to be an astute leader and a great conqueror.
 Claudius was the Roman Emperor who annexed Britain and gave it it’s name – Britannia.
 Maybe being handicapped makes one try harder and leads your adversaries to underestimate you, to their detriment.

-Being good however didn’t help Claudius in the long fucking run.
-Claudius was married to a power hungry siren, Agrippina the Younger, a member of the Julio-Claudian dynasty, great granddaughter to Augustus, granddaughter to Tiberius, daughter of Agrippina the Elder.
-As a pastime, Agrippina the Younger financed a lab that developed exotic poisons.
+Being good however didn’t help Claudius in the long run.
+He was married to a power hungry siren, Agrippina the Younger, a member of the Julio-Claudian dynasty, great granddaughter to Augustus, granddaughter to Tiberius, daughter of Agrippina the Elder.

 Exit stage up, O great Claudius.
 Enter stage left : all round asshole – Nero.

 This time, his power mom, Agrippina the Younger, wasn’t there to save his ass.
-She had already been murdered by him, remember?
+She had already been murdered by him for interfering too much in his governing.

-The sentence specified being beaten to death by the Praetorian Guard, obviously Nero saw being run through as a quicker and less painful option.
+The sentence that the Senate passed required him to be beaten to death by the Praetorian Guard.
+Obviously Nero saw being run through as a quicker and less painful option.

 —————————–